Modeling Scale-free Graphs with Hyperbolic Geometry for Knowledge-aware Recommendation: Experiments

 \subsection{Experiment Setup}

-We randomly divide each dataset five times into training, evaluation, and test sets with the ratio of 6:2:2 under five random seeds.
-For each data partition, we repeat each experiment five times over five random seeds.
+To evaluate LKGR, we randomly divide each dataset 5 times into training, evaluation, and test sets with the ratio of 6:2:2.
 In the evaluation of Top-K recommendation task, we use the model learned from the training set to rank K items for each user in the test set with the highest predicted scores $\hat{y}_{i,j}$.
 We choose two widely-used evaluation protocols, i.e., Recall@K and NDCG@K. We optimize all models with Adam optimizer~\cite{Adam} and adopt the default Xavier initializer~\cite{Xavier} to initialize the model parameters.
-We initialize the trainable curvature as $-1$ and report all hyper-parameter settings of LKGR in Table~\ref{tab:hyperparameter}.

 We implement the LKGR model under Python 3.7 and Pytorch 1.4.0.
 The experiments are run on a Linux machine with 1 GTX-2080TI GPU, 4 Intel Xeon CPU (Skylake, IBRS), 16 GB of RAM.
 For all the baselines, we follow the official hyper-parameter settings from original papers or as default in corresponding codes.
 For methods lacking recommended settings, we apply a grid search for hyper-parameters.
 The learning rate, denoted by $\eta$, is tuned within \{$10^{-3}, 5\times10^{-2}, 10^{-2}, 5\times10^{-1}$\} and the coefficient of $L2$ normalization is tuned among \{$10^{-6}, 10^{-5}, 10^{-4}, 10^{-3}$\}.
 The embedding size is searched in \{$8, 16, 32, 64, 128$\}.